ICUP69/best440website/README.txt

 --------------------------------------------------------------------

+Alfredo Gonzalez:
-Alfredo Gonzalez: Fixed a bug where querying an unknown user caused a crash.
+Phase 1: Fixed a bug where querying an unknown user caused a crash.
 Fixed a block of code responsible for correctly pathing to the right files.
 Added a line of code to help mitigate sql injection.
+Phase 2: Implemented the ability to add an item to the database.
+Set the html code to be able to display the table of relevant search functions.

 ---------------------------------------------------------------------